Jim Jarmusch: 2020s

 Jarmusch wrote and directed Father Mother Sister Brother.
-Jarmusch first spoke about the film at the Outlook Festival in April 2023, where he said he was working on a new film that was a "very subtle film; it’s very quiet…Funny and sad".
+Jarmusch first spoke about the film at the Outlook Festival in April 2023, where he said he was working on a new film that was a "very subtle film; it's very quiet… Funny and sad".
 He hinted that the film may not have any music.
-In November 2023, the film's title was revealed, with filming taking place in New Jersey, Dublin, and Paris.
+Filming taking place in New Jersey, Dublin, and Paris.
 It premiered at the 82nd Venice International Film Festival in 2025, winning the Golden Lion.

 Music

 In the early 1980s, Jarmusch was part of a revolving lineup of musicians in Robin Crutchfield's Dark Day project, and later became the keyboardist and one of two vocalists for The Del-Byzanteens, a No Wave band who released the LP Lies to Live By in 1982.

 Jarmusch is also featured on the album Wu-Tang Meets the Indie Culture (2005) in two interludes described by Sean Fennessy in a Pitchfork review of the album as both "bizarrely pretentious" and "reason alone to give it a listen".
 Jarmusch and Michel Gondry each contributed a remix to a limited edition release of the track "Blue Orchid" by The White Stripes in 2005.

 He released four collaborative albums with lutist Jozef van Wissem: Concerning the Entrance into Eternity (Important Records); The Mystery of Heaven (Sacred Bones Records) in 2012, the 2019 release An Attempt to Draw Aside the Veil (Sacred Bones Records) and in 2025 The Day the Angels cried (Incunabulum Records).
 Jarmusch and van Wissem also collaborated on the soundtrack of Only Lovers Left Alive.

 Jarmusch first met van Wissem on a street in New York City's SoHo neighborhood in 2007, at which time the lute player handed the director a CD.
 Several months later, Jarmusch asked van Wissem to send his catalog of recordings and the two started playing together as part of their developing friendship.
 Van Wissem explained in early April 2014: "I know the way [Jarmusch] makes his films is kind of like a musician.
 He has music in his head when he's writing a script so it's more informed by a tonal thing than it is by anything else."

 Jarmusch is a member of the avant-garde rock band Sqürl with film associate Carter Logan and sound engineer Shane Stoneback.
 The band formed to create additional soundtracks for Jarmusch's film The Limits of Control, which they released together with two other songs on an EP called "Film Music from The Limits of Control" under the name Bad Rabbit.
 Sqürl's version of Wanda Jackson's 1961 song "Funnel of Love", featuring Madeline Follin of Cults on vocals, opens Jarmusch's 2014 film Only Lovers Left Alive.
 On March 8, 2023, Sqürl announced its debut album Silver Haze and released lead single "Berlin '87".
 The album was released on May 5 by Sacred Bones Records.